SamJoan/droopescan/README.md

 </pre>

-*WARNING:* By design, to allow intercepting proxies, this application allows self-signed or otherwise invalid certificates.
+*WARNING:* By design, to allow intercepting proxies, this application allows self-signed or otherwise invalid certificates. ˙ ͜ʟ˙

 # Output.